wrjodjana/obsidian-vault/interview/company specific interviews/extrahop networks/technical ques/minimum threads (60 mins only).md

 - What if the input list/target word is empty? what should it return
 - What does "consume characters in order" mean for the list?
 Does this mean we process the list from left to right and no thread can skip ahead?

+**Understand:**
+- Threads that need form the target word by consuming characters in order
+- Each thread maintains its current position in the target word (which character it needs next)
+- Characters from list must be consumed sequentially

 **Approach**